XYZ-qiyh/colmap_3d_recon/README.md

    + modify the `dataset_path`, `colmap_exe_path` in `colmap_sparse_recon.py` and `colmap_sparse_recon_posed.py`

 1. sparse recon using colmap
-   + For Tanks and Temples
+   + For Tanks and Temples training set
      `python colmap_sparse_recon.py`

    + For DTU (images with known camera poses)